bixBeta/scRNA-WS24/Lessons/Week2.md

 > [!Tip]
 In R console type `?SeuratObject::CreateSeuratObject()` <br>
-Here you will find a list of all available parameters that the CreateSeuratObject uses.
-In the Arguments section, please go through the description to understand what each argument/parameter means.
+In the Help pannel in RStudio, you will find a list of all available parameters that CreateSeuratObject uses. <br>
+Scroll down to the Arguments section, please go through the description of each argument to understand what each argument/parameter means. <br>s
 You may use the `?` at any point in the R console followed by the name of the function to get help. e.g. ?RunPCA etc.